 Mount Fernie Provincial Park is a beautiful and lush forested area with secluded sites, ample hiking and biking trails, Lizard Creek and excellent nature-based exploring.

 Mt Fernie Provincial Park is now open to reservations for 2-months in advance of an arrival date, on a rolling window.
 Reservations will be available for stays between May 26th - September 29, 2021.
 Some sites are first come first served.
 Outside of this reservable date range all sites are first come first served.

 Make a reservation here.
 Reservations can only be made online or by calling 1-800-689-9025.
 25 more sites will be developed this season.

 Mt Fernie Provincial Park is just 3 kilometres west of Fernie off Hwy 3, between Fernie Alpine Resort and the City of Fernie.
 The 259-hectare park protects the sensitive flora and fauna in the park and the banks of Lizard Creek.

 About Mt Fernie Provincial Park Campground

 About Mt Fernie Provincial Park

 This area is also popular for mountain biking and hiking.
-With a vast network of trails there is a great oppurtinity for visitors to explore the park.
+With a vast network of trails there is a great opportunity for visitors to explore the park.
 Keep in mind that these trails are shared multi-use trails so remember to keep your head up and be mindful of your surroundings.
-Their is also opportunity for fishing in the nearby Elk River.
-Anyone fishing or angling in British Columbia must have an appropriate licence.